 At a regional level, Ontario was the anchor - but Newfoundland and Labrador punched above its weight, losing 9% due to wildfires…

 … that got worse in August, with the Kingston fire racking up insured losses of >$70M.
-Despite that, preliminary estimates for August indicate a 1% bump - as retail sales continue to chop sideways.
+Despite that, preliminary estimates for August indicate a 1% bump - as retail sales continues to chop sideways.